eijoac/dvProject/README.md

 ## Design
 In order to highlight the difference of job recovery path in each industry, I choose to report monthly percentage change in employment relative to the beginning of the recession (Dec.
 2007).
 Since the data are time series, line chart is a natural choice.

 I have 11 industries in total, and hence 11 time series.
 I use color coding to distinguish the sectors.
-The chart delivers the main message well.
+The chart can deliver the main message well.
 It shows at a glance the very different recovery paths of each industry.
 However, in some sense, it might be a bit too much lines to be displayed on a single chart.
 In addition, some readers may only want to focus on comparison between certain sectors.
-Therefore, I provide an option for users to selectively plot any combination of industries that they are interested in.
+Therefore, I choose to display five sectors by default, and I also provide an option for users to selectively plot any combination of industries that they are interested in.
 (This is achieved by following the dimple.js sample code [here](http://dimplejs.org/advanced_examples_viewer.html?id=advanced_interactive_legends).)

 ## Feedback